johnbayko/hicp/docs/hicp.rst

   The allowed values for a position is arbitrarily 0-255.

-    Q. Why a limit at all?
+    Q: Why a limit at all?

-    A. If a limit is not defined here, it will be defined by some implementation or another - either explicitly or by the point at which it crashes.
+    A: If a limit is not defined here, it will be defined by some implementation or another - either explicitly or by the point at which it crashes.
 Better to have a number, even if arbitrary, that guarantees uniformity.
 It can be increased in a future version.